Fahleh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod --reference=olleh hello: Mirrors the mode of olleh into hello chmod -R ugo+x .: Recursively grants full permissions to all subdirectories of the current directory mkdir -m 751 my_dir: Creates a directory called my_dir with permissions 751 in the working directory.
+chmod --reference=olleh hello: Mirrors the mode of olleh into hello chmod -R ugo+x .: Recursively grants full permissions to all subdirectories of the current directory mkdir -m 751 my_dir: Creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello: Changes the group owner to school for the file hello